 I’ve known the folks at Denise Interchangeable Knitting & Crochet for years, as we live about 30 miles from each other and sometimes carpool to trade shows.
 Recently I paid a visit to their office and talked about family, community, and love affairs with yarn.
 Since you couldn’t be with us, here’s my report.
-There’s a prize at the end.

 A Visit to Denise